openvinotoolkit/openvino/src/common/snippets/docs/snippets_cpu_target.md

 ## Memory operations

-A load could be Vector, Scalar and Broadcast.
-Only the native vector size for an architecture is supported (for example, 16 on AVX-512)
+A load could be Vector, Scalar, and Broadcast.
+Only the native vector size for an architecture is supported (for example, 16 on AVX-512).

 Memory operation also generates post increments for the pointer it uses.